Search for Connecticut mother Jennifer Dulos brings police back to upscale park for second day

 For a second straight day, search teams looking for a missing Connecticut mother returned to an upscale park where her vehicle had been found abandoned several days earlier.

-Investigators initially searched New Canaan's Waveny Park on Friday, the day Jennifer Dulos was reported missing, before returning to it Wednesday.
+Investigators initially searched New Canaan's Waveny Park on Friday, the day Jennifer Dulos, 50, was reported missing, before returning to it Wednesday.
 In addition to K-9 and ground units that had already been used, police intensified their efforts on the most recent pass, scouring the area with drones and an aviation unit from the New York State Police.

 Lt.
 Jason Ferraro with the New Canaan Police Department told Fox News officials returned to Waveny Park again on Thursday to search the main area where the car was found and “surrounding areas.”